International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

      The complete volume name can be found by: `docker volume ls` and should start with `dataspaceconnector-data`.
      It can be removed by `docker volume rm <name>`.

-5. After all systems have been booted, they can be reached (by default) at the following URLs:
+4. After all systems have been booted, they can be reached (by default) at the following URLs:
    - Dataspace Connector Swagger UI: https://localhost:8080/api/docs
      - Basic-Auth default credentials: username = admin, password = password
    - Dataspace Connector UI: http://localhost:8083/#/dashboard
    - Portainer UI: http://localhost:9000
-     - Username and password must be set on first initialization (these should be identical to the credentials provided in the .env file)
+     - Username and password must be set on first initialization.
+These have to be identical to the credentials provided in the Dataspace Connector .env file for Portainer communication.
-     - Docker Endpoint must be then provided
+     - Docker Endpoint must be provided next, either via the Portainer initialization dialog or later via the endpoint settings.

 Individual settings can be provided via the `.env-files` of the respective components and via the `config.json` in `/dataspaceconnector/config/`, see the provided [documentation](https://international-data-spaces-association.github.io/DataspaceConnector/).

 ### Stop & Uninstall

+### Stop & Uninstall
   - Run `docker-compose down` inside the same folder you started the Dataspace Connector
   - Remove the repository folder

-## Developers

 This is an ongoing project of the developers of the Dataspace Connector repositories:
 * [Dataspace Connector](https://github.com/International-Data-Spaces-Association/DataspaceConnector)